Close Encounters of the Third Kind: Legacy

+In 2024, Close Encounters of the Third Kind was included in Rolling Stone's "The 150 Best Science Fiction Movies of All Time" list at #3.

-Many prominent film directors have cited Close Encounters of the Third Kind as one of their favorites including Stanley Kubrick, Edgar Wright, Bong Joon-ho, Spike Lee, Denis Villeneuve, and Andrew Stanton.
+Many prominent directors have cited Close Encounters as one of their favorites, among them Stanley Kubrick, Edgar Wright, Bong Joon-ho, Spike Lee, Denis Villeneuve, Guillermo del Toro, Christopher Nolan, Greta Gerwig, Andrew Stanton, Patrick Read Johnson and Michael Williams.